SooYou/plugged/docs/cookbook/quickstart.rst

 with our bot class.
 Remember that we inherited Plugged into our class?
-We inherited all functionality of Plugged with it into our Bot class, so our bot class is not just *one* function big, but it has **plenty** of functionality already built in thanks to this inheritation of which we will make use now!
+We inherited all functionality of Plugged with it into our Bot class, so our bot class is not just *one* function big, but it has **plenty** of functionality already built in thanks to this inheritance of which we will make use now!

 So hit up your editor and create a new file called *app.js* and write down the following code: